Next Dates available for booking:

 - a translator who would like to branch out into interpreting, or

-- an experienced interpreter seeking to expand your business.
+- an experienced interpreter seeking to refresh your knowledge and to expand your business.

 What will you learn during this programme?
-During this 6-hours training programme on Community Interpreting, you will learn about the fundamental rules, principles and skills required to carry out community interpreting work to your best ability.
+During this 6-hours training programme on Public Service / Community Interpreting, you will learn about the fundamental rules, principles and skills required to carry out public service interpreting work to your best ability.
 You will also learn how to prepare for your interpreting assignments, what to expect from them, and how to develop your interpreting business.

-What is community interpreting?
-Community interpreting is an umbrella term that covers interpreting in public service settings, such as healthcare (hospitals, doctors’ appointments), law enforcement (police and court), immigration (refugee centres), housing, welfare, and so on.
+What is public service interpreting?
+Public service interpreting (called “community interpreting” in some countries) is an umbrella term that covers interpreting in public service settings, such as healthcare (hospitals, doctors’ appointments), law enforcement (police and court), immigration (refugee centres), housing, welfare, and so on.

 STRUCTURE AND CONTENTS OF THE PROGRAMME